Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Introduction

-So almost all oblique slices have Hausdorff dimension strictly less than $\frac{\log N}{\log n}$.
-When $\frac{\log n}{\log m}\notin\Q$, it is highly probable that the upper bound specified in~\eqref{eq:marstrand} holds for all oblique slices rather than for only typical ones, which leads to a quick proof for certain special cases of Theorem~\ref{thm:main1}.
-This slicing problem is formally stated in the nice survey~\cite{Fra21} and seems quite challenging.
-See~\cite{Alg20,AW23} for recent attempts.
-However, in the dependent case this upper bound may not hold, as indicated in~\cite{BR14}.
+So almost all oblique slices of $K$ have Hausdorff dimension strictly less than $\frac{\log N}{\log n}$.
+When $\frac{\log n}{\log m}\notin\Q$, it is possible that the upper bound specified in~\eqref{eq:marstrand} holds for all oblique slices rather than merely almost all, which would lead to a quick proof for certain special cases of Theorem~\ref{thm:main1}.
+This slicing problem is formally stated in the nice survey~\cite{Fra21} and appears to be quite challenging.
+Recent progress can be found in~\cite{Alg20,AW23}.
+However, in the dependent case the upper bound in~\eqref{eq:marstrand} may not hold, as indicated by~\cite{BR14}.
+Moreover, even when the bound holds for Hausdorff dimension, other notions of dimension (such as the Assouad dimension) may behave differently, a point emphasized in~\cite{AW23}.

 On the other hand, one cannot hope to extend the isometry statement in Theorem~\ref{thm:AH19} to the dependent case.
 For example, when $n=m^2$, it is easy to construct a Bedford-McMullen carpet which is actually a self-similar carpet.
 In such instances, there exist numerous non-isometric self-embedding similitudes.
-Nevertheless, we are able to prove a logarithmic commensurability conclusion as follows.
+Nevertheless, a logarithmic commensurability type conclusion as follows still holds.